MrParosk/online_courses/relational_database_design/notes.md

 - Data-definition-language (DDL), it allow us to define the structure of the tables, i.e. CREATE TABLE.
 - Data-manipulation-language (DML). it allow us to insert, delete data etc.

+## Database view

+A database view is a searchable object in a database that is defined by a query.
+Though a view doesn't store data, some refer to a views as "virtual tables", you can query a view like you can a table.
+A view can combine data from two or more table, using joins, and also just contain a subset of information.

 ## Database design overview

-Database design is the process of using the skills we have in order to design a database that doesn't have data integrity issues, no repeating data, old data, anomalies etc. Also we want to split the data up into different tables and describing the relations between them.
+Database design is the process of using the skills we have in order to design a database that doesn't have data integrity issues, no repeating data, old data, anomalies etc. Also we want to split the data up into different tables and describing the relations between them; a table should be about one entity.

 For example, we might have a users table and a purchase table, and the relationship between them is the user id.